CDNMBioinformatics/RPDR/README.md

   - Group_Info: Group multiple diagnoses together and return information on existence, total diagnoses/date, and ordered dates of diagnoses
     - note multiple different diagnoses are on the same date, only 1 date is listed
   - write_files: Return the subfile of the selected diagnoses from Dia RPDR file

+Clean_Encounters_File.R

+Clean_Health_History_File.R
+- Reads in Health History file and adds cleaned *relevant* data to existing data frame
+- Includes functionality to examine BMI information:
+  - Return_BMI: TRUE if processing is required
+  - Specify parameters *Underweight_Normal*, *Normal_Overweight*, and *Overweight_Obese* to create categories:
+    - Underweight: [0 <= x < *Underweight_Normal*]
+    - Normal: [*Underweight_Normal* <= x < *Normal_Overweight*]
+    - Overweight: [*Normal_Overweight* <= x < *Overweight_Obese*]
+    - Obese: [*Overweight_Obese* <= x]
+- If Return_BMI is TRUE, returns:
+  - Generally: existence, number of values available, average, min, max, and median BMI, list all values by sorted by date, list all dates, and list the predicted category based on median
+  - Categorically: existence, number of values recorded, all values sorted by date, and all dates
+- Includes functionality to examine if influenza vaccine was administered
+  - Return_Influenza: TRUE if processing is required
+- If Return_Influenza is TRUE, returns:
+  - existence, number of vaccinations recorded, most recent date of vaccination, and sorted dates of vaccinations

+Clean_Labs_File.R

 Clean_Medications_File.R
 - Reads in Medications RPDR file and adds cleaned *relevant* data to existing data frame